AI Agents

 Multimodal integration: While Llama 3.2 added vision, closed models generally have more polished multimodal capabilities.

 But for the majority of production use cases (content generation, coding assistance, classification, extraction, summarization), the gap is negligible.
+Our local LLMs guide covers the practical side of running open source models on your own hardware.

 Closed Strengths